Published on March 18th, 2017 | by Joey Finnegan0

 There was no follow up on that piece.
 Chuck’s story, like others before and after him, shows the need for proper training to avoid a wrestling injury before entering a bout against a highly trained wrestler.
 The physicality present in the business should never be underestimated.

 See the footage of Marty Jannetty delivering the ill-fated Rocker Buster to Chuck Austin below (discretion, of course, is advised):

 We move onto Darren Drozdov, AKA Puke (for his ability to vomit on command), AKA Droz, also a former football player.
-He is currently a quadriplegic due to a disastrous incident which took place during a SmackDown taping on October 5th, 1999 at the Nassau Coliseum in Long Island, New York.
+He is currently a quadriplegic due to a disastrous wrestling injury which took place during a SmackDown taping on October 5th, 1999 at the Nassau Coliseum in Long Island, New York.
 His opponent was D’Lo Brown.